gurrenm3/BTD-Mod-Helper/Wiki/Making-a-Custom-Mutator.md

 # [ModMutator&lt;T&gt;](/docs/BTD_Mod_Helper.Api.Towers.ModMutator_T_)

-If you want to use statically typed custom data, you can use `ModMutator<T>` isntead of passing raw JSON around. `T` is a struct/record/class that gets serialized to/from JSON for you, and the `Mutate` method receives it strongly typed.
+If you want to use statically typed custom data, you can use `ModMutator<T>` instead of passing raw JSON around. `T` is a struct/record/class that gets serialized to/from JSON for you, and the `Mutate` method receives it strongly typed.

 ## Example